Union Chain Bridge

 The Union Chain Bridge or Union Bridge is a suspension bridge that spans the River Tweed between Horncliffe, Northumberland, England and Fishwick, Berwickshire, Scotland.
 It is 4 mi upstream of Berwick-upon-Tweed.

 When it opened in 1820 it was the longest wrought iron suspension bridge in the world with a span of 449 ft, and the first vehicular bridge of its type in the United Kingdom.
-Although work started on the Menai Suspension Bridge first, the Union Bridge was completed earlier.
-Today it is the oldest suspension bridge still carrying road traffic and is a Category A listed building in Scotland, a Grade I listed building in England and an International Historic Civil Engineering Landmark.
+Although work started on the Menai Suspension Bridge earlier, the Union Bridge was completed first.
+The suspension bridge, which is a Category A listed building in Scotland, is now the oldest to be still carrying road traffic.

+The bridge is also a Grade I listed building in England and an International Historic Civil Engineering Landmark.
 It lies on Sustrans Route 1 and the Pennine Cycleway.
+Its chains are represented on the Flag of Berwickshire.

 History

 Before the opening of the Union Bridge, crossing the river at this point involved an 11 mi round trip via Berwick downstream or a 20 mi trip via Coldstream upstream.
 (Ladykirk and Norham Bridge did not open until 1888.)
 The Tweed was forded in the vicinity of the bridge site, but the route was impassable during periods of high water.
 The Berwick and North Durham Turnpike Trust took on responsibility for improving matters by issuing a specification for a bridge.